redguide/redguide.github.io/_posts/2015-01-03-cookbooks.md

 * [System locales](https://github.com/redguide/locales "locales")
 * And [many others](https://github.com/redguide/ "other cookbooks") ...

-#### These projects are now supported by many quality maintainers and we're doing our best to garantee evolution and safety to them.
+#### These projects are now supported by many quality maintainers and we're doing our best to guarantee evolution and safety to them.

 #### __If you want to join our forces or just share you work with the community, contact us !__